cwabbott0/mali-isa-docs/Midgard.md

 ### Compact branch/framebuffer

 This field is used for encoding branches, as well as framebuffer writes.
 So far, we've only figured out branches.

-    0-2: unknown/opcode?
+The branch offsets possible are rather limited.
+If you need a greater offset, you need to use the normal encoding instead.
+The bottom three bits are the opcode:

+    001 - unconditional branch
-        010 for conditional branches
+    010 - conditional branch
+    111 - write to framebuffer

+The rest of the 16-bit word is different depending on the opcode.
+For conditional branches, it looks like this:

+    0-2: opcode (=010)
     3-6: Type of instruction to branch to
         Note: this complements the next-instruction-type field that every instruction has, which gives the type of the next instruction to execute if there is no branching.
     7-13: Offset to branch to
         This gives the low 7 bits of the offset in units of quadwords (16 bytes) relative to the next instruction that would be executed.
 The offset is sign-extended to the full range.
-    14-15: Opcode?
+    14-15: Branch condition
-        00 - branch unconditionally
         01 - branch if r31.w is false
         10 - branch if r31.w is true

-        11 - framebuffer write
+For unconditional branches, it looks like this:

+    0-2: opcode (=001)
+    3-6: Type of instruction to branch to
+        Same as conditional branches
+    7-8: unknown
+        Always 01 so far.
+    7-13: Offset to branch to
+        Unlike for conditional branches, this is zero extended.
+Only positive offsets are possible.
+For negative offsets, use conditional branches with an always-true condition.
+Yes, really.

 ## Load/store words